-Please note: The trip to King's Dominion is not included in the above cost.
-If you plan to go to King’s Dominion, please add $32 per person to your check, so we can pay group rates.
+Please note: Family & friends are invited to go to King's Dominion ($36/person).
 If you have your own family pass, you are welcome to use it.
-Food is not included – so plan some cost for dinner.
-Family is welcome to come as part of the group!
+Food is not included – so plan some cost for dinner after we visit park, at the Cracker Barrel in Ashland.

 Can I help with the camp?